seabeya/tech-stack/git/README.md

   > If you want to clone the repository into the current directory, you can append `.` to that command.

+  Which branches do you get when you `git clone`?

+  > By default, Git only creates a local tracking branch for the default ('main') branch.

+  > To see all the remote branches available in the repository, you can use the command `git branch -r`.

+  > If you want to work on any of these remote branches, you need to create a local branch that tracks the corresponding remote branch.
+You can do this by using the `git switch [Branch_Name]` command, which will create a new local branch based on the remote branch.

 <br>

 **To get a local repository on GitHub.**